undergroundairlines/Njord-SAA/README.md

 * As an opposite to the Ground Avoidance System, there will be a system to resurface the craft when submerged if the batteries become dangerously low, or it loses signal.

 # CAD
+The cad files for the Njord SAA were made in autodesk inventor professional. there are 5 seperate moduals for the elivators,tail,wings,body and nose.